Tang-FM/Tang-FM/README.md

-- 👋 Hi, I’m @Tang-FM, i am a student in learning programing.
+- 👋 Hi, I’m @Tanghuanglei, i am a student in learning programing.
 - 👀 I’m interested in bioinformatics, python, R and machine learning.
 - 🌱 I’m currently learning data analysis.
-- 📫 If you want to communicate with me, please mail tanghuangleime@163.com
+- 📫 If you want to communicate with me, please mail huangleitang321@hotmail.com

 <!---
 Tang-FM/Tang-FM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.